nativvstudios/tiled-rules-gen-ext/README.md

 # Tiled Rules Generator

 ## Overview
-Tiled Rules Generator is an extension for the Tiled Map Editor that will help you manage and generate rules.txt files.
-It enables you to consolidate rules from multiple folders into a single rules.txt file for use in your maps.
+Tiled Rules Generator is an extension for the Tiled Map Editor that helps you manage and generate rules.txt files.
+It enables you to consolidate rules from multiple folders into a single rules.txt file for use in your maps, with support for Tiled's wildcard patterns to control which maps specific rules apply to.

 ![Tiled Rules Generator UI (currently)](screenshot.png)

-## Current Status: Work in Progress
+## Current Status
-This extension is currently in early development.
-At present, it only provides a user interface without full functionality.
+This extension is now functional and ready for use.

-### What Works Now:
+### Features:
+- Scan multiple folders for .tmx rule files
+- Apply wildcard patterns to control which maps rules apply to (e.g., [town*], [dungeon*])
+- Automatic generation of properly formatted rules.txt files
-- Dynamic UI for selecting the main project folder
-- Adding/removing additional folders to scan
+- Dynamic UI for adding/removing folders to scan
-- Basic folder content scanning and logging
+- Detailed logging of scanned files
-- UI resizing based on the number of folders added

-### What's Coming:
-- Actual rules.txt generation based on rules found in scanned folders
-- Rule validation and conflict detection
-- Rule merging and prioritization options
-- Custom rule inclusion/exclusion
+- Built-in help documentation
+- Smart handling of file paths

 ## Purpose
 The purpose of this extension is to simplify the management of rule files in Tiled projects.
-Rather than manually creating and maintaining rules.txt files, this tool will:
+Rather than manually creating and maintaining rules.txt files, this tool:

-1. Scan selected folders for rule files
+1. Scans selected folders for .tmx rule files
+2. Allows you to specify which maps each folder's rules should apply to
-2. Consolidate all found rules into a single rules.txt file
+3. Consolidates all found rules into a single rules.txt file
-3. Place this file in your main project folder
+4. Places this file in your specified location
-4. Allow you to use all rules in one map without manual copying

-This will be particularly useful for larger projects with many different tilesets and rules spread across multiple folders.
+This eliminates the need to manually edit rules.txt files every time you add or modify rule maps, making the automapping workflow more efficient, especially for larger projects with many different tilesets and rules spread across multiple folders.

 ## Installation